|

 (This post may contain affiliate links.
 Read my full disclosure.)

 To say our adoptions were complicated is a massive understatement.
-They're complicated like make your head spin need a flow chart complicated.
+They're complicated like making your head spin need a flow chart complicated.
 But yes, we celebrate.
-And, if you think celebrate is the wrong word, I get where you're coming from but it's the word we're going to use for now because it suits our family.
+And, if you think celebrate is the wrong word, I get where you're coming from but it's the word we're going to use for now because it suits our family for now.

 New around here?
 Read our family's adoption story.

 But, Gotcha Day is Gotcha Day.
-It’s our day to celebrate the anniversary of a child becoming…well, our child.
+It’s our day to celebrate the anniversary of a child becoming our child.

-We’ve adopted from China twice, so we have two gotcha days: August 11th and August 27th.
-No matter where in this world I go and no matter how old I get to be, I will always take a pause on those days and remember the significance of a child becoming our child.
+We’ve adopted from China twice, so we have days and they both fall in August.
+No matter where in this world I go and no matter how old I get to be, I will always pause on those days and remember the significance of a child becoming our child.

 We do a pretty mild celebration.
 Each year we’ve done things a little bit differently.
 Sometimes we get a cake from the bakery or go out to eat at a restaurant.
 Gotcha Days that have fallen on holidays have sometimes been paired up with a family outing.
-A few years ago, we were at Volcano Bay, Universal Studios Orlando’s very cool water park for Kyle’s gotcha day…try explaining to a seven-year-old that this was kind of a happy coincidence and not to expect quite that level of celebration each year.
+A few years ago, we were at Volcano Bay, Universal Studios Orlando’s very cool water park for Kyle’s gotcha day,

-We use the day to talk about adoption in whatever way our kids want to talk about it, although adoption is a frequent topic of conversation at our house just about any time.
-Sometimes, we look at pictures of our two trips to China or look at their adoption videos we made.
+We use the day to talk about adoption in whatever way our kids want to talk about it.
+If they don't want to talk about it, that's okay, too.
+Sometimes, we look at pictures of our two trips to China or look at the adoption videos we made.
 Sometimes, my kids ask questions about their birth parents or their caregivers before us.
-That’s frustrating for us because we know very little and our lack of answers are starting to prove frustrating for our kids.
+That’s frustrating for us because we know very little and our lack of answers is starting to prove frustrating for our kids.
 It’s the cards we drew and we’re muddling through that one as best we can.

 Yes, we celebrate Gotcha Day.
 But, it's complicated.